 - CASH DISPENSER

-The CD (Cash Dispenser) may be used to make cash withdrawals, see mini statements, make requests, and check balances.
+Cash dispensers (CD) allow users to make cash withdrawals, view mini statements, make account-related requests, and check their balances.

 Difference Between White Label ATM and Brown Label ATM